An Increasing Issue: The Lack of Medical Interpretation

 The ability to fully and precisely communicate is key

-A professional medical interpreter’s primary role is to facilitate communication between individuals who speak different languages.
+A professional medical interpretation primary role is to facilitate communication between individuals who speak different languages.
 They are also responsible for providing nuance to cross the cultural gap in addition to the language gap.
 There are many situations that call for a skilled interpreter.

 When a professional interpreter is not in the room, there is a high risk of relaying incorrect or incomplete information to the patient.
 This situation might gravely impact the health and well-being of the patient with limited English proficiency.
-Patients and healthcare providers rely on professional medical interpreters to communicate critical information about diagnostics and treatment options.
+Patients and healthcare providers rely on professional medical interpretation to communicate critical information about diagnostics and treatment options.
 Patients attempting to receive medical care from healthcare providers that they cannot understand can risk misdiagnosis, mistreatment, and irreversible damage.

 Some unfortunate cases

 In one case, a farm worker in California suffered a heart attack and rushed to the hospital.
 The patient only spoke Triqui, a language indigenous to Mexico, and she was not provided an interpreter.
-This was in violation of the Title VI mandate that provides medical interpreters at no cost to any patient that needs them.
+This was in violation of the Title VI mandate that provides medical interpretation at no cost to any patient that needs them.
 She had to receive medical treatment without full understanding of her condition or the course of treatment.
 She unknowingly underwent surgery and had a pacemaker implanted in her chest.

 Another incident occurred in Annapolis in 2012, when a Spanish-speaking man was in treatment for two days for fluid buildup in his abdomen and lungs.
 A hospital report revealed that no one discussed his care plan with him in a language he could understand.
 The patient died during treatment without a full understanding of what was going on.
 These are just a few of many incidents caused by this problem and these stories also highlight a dire need for trained medical interpreters.